 The whole extravaganza is spread in front of Kapalua Bay, a handsome fringe of beach that old West Maui visitors will remember as Fleming’s Beach, the strip of powder sand that was named for D.T.
 Fleming, a Scottish horticulturist who worked for the sugar companies and who brought in the famed Cook pines.

 The new Fleming’s Beach, public and handsome, and equipped, when the conditions are right, with combers that are ideal for body surfing, has been moved up the coast to Honokahua Bay.
-It has picnic tables, showers, grassy meadows and acres of sand for bikini watchers.
+It has picnic tables, showers, grassy meadows and acres of sand.